olaf1005/jobs-scrapper/README.md

 # Jobs-Web-Scraper

-A Python Web Scraper to get the job availability details with the specified skills(or)designation and the location
+A Python Web Scraper to get the job posts availability details with the specified skills(or)designation and the location

 # Python librabries